JohnLockwood/johnlockwood.github.io/src/cognitive_science/SynapsesNeuronsAndBrainsNotes.md

 First quiz first attempt got 92.85% on attempt one, 10/21/2024

-## Week 3 - Electrifying Brains -- Passive Electrical SIgnals
+## Week Three - Electrifying Brains -- Passive Electrical SIgnals

 ### The Cell as an RC Circuit